Do You Need an Appraiser for Your Home Sale?

 Researching candidates before hiring avoids the potential for contracting an appraiser lacking education or experience, which leads to miscommunication and mistrust.
 An unskilled appraiser will ultimately leave the owner with an unsatisfactory appraisal report.

-An appraiser’s reputation for fairness and an unbiased evaluation will precede him, so start locally and ask friends and neighbors already in the area.
+An appraiser’s reputation for fairness and unbiased evaluation will precede him, so start locally and ask friends and neighbors already in the area.
 Their experiences will guide you both to and from certain appraisers.

-If you're unable to find a reputable appraiser word of mouth, the following two resources are useful places to start.
+If you're unable to find a reputable appraiser by word of mouth, the following two resources are useful places to start.

 The best professionals work and live near your address, know the intimate details of the neighborhood, and have access to the MLS system.
-Less expensive appraisers may be available, but use caution.
+Less expensive appraisers may be available but use caution.
 If they come from too far away, their local knowledge will be limited.

 Questions to Ask Before Hiring